Brazil

 - Brazilians appreciate having spacious hotel rooms with storage space.
 They tend to travel with numerous pieces of large luggage.
 Also, ultra-clean rooms are crucial for guest satisfaction, paired with a preference for rooms without carpeted floors and bathrooms where the shower is separated from the bathtub.

 - Brazilians expect breakfast to be included with their hotel stay.
-Preference is for a light breakfast, from a buffet setting.
+Preference is for a light continental breakfast.

 - Brazilians appreciate tourism products and services that offer Portuguese-speaking staff or language options.
-It is not customary to tip in Brazil.
+Spanish is often chosen as an alternative to English.

 The leisure and travel trade

 - The highest concentrations of travel trade can be found in São Paulo.
-Rio de Janeiro’s travel trade community has decreased since the 2016 recession.
+Rio de Janeiro’s travel trade community has decreased since the pandemic.
 Curitiba, Porto Alegre in Brazil’s south, and Belo Horizonte in Brazil’s southeast are also important cities home to key travel trade partners.

 - October to January is a key period when Brazilians plan and book travel for the year ahead.
 April to June is also another busy period.